nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 end
 task dft
 ```
-## SMEAR -- Fractional Occupation of the Molecular Orbitals
+## SMEAR: Fractional Occupation of the Molecular Orbitals

 The `SMEAR` keyword is useful in cases with many degenerate states near
 the HOMO (eg metallic clusters)